Affiliate links on Android Authority may earn us a commission. Learn more.

-The best new streaming movies this week on Netflix, Prime Video, Hulu, and more
+The best new streaming movies this week on Netflix, Max, Peacock, and more

 There’s a lot to watch on various streaming services — sometimes it almost feels like too much.
-It’s not always easy to choose among the walls of options, jumping from one app to the other and looking for the perfect movie night selection.
+It’s not always easy to choose among the walls of options, jumping from one app to the other and looking for the perfect TV show or movie night selection, including some great original streaming movies.
 To simplify things for you, we’ve compiled some of the best new streaming movies to watch this week.

-Check out our top picks from major streamers like Netflix, Hulu, Peacock, and more, including free streamers like Plex, and Freevee (previously IMDb TV) and more niche services like Shudder.
+Check out our top picks from major streamers like Netflix, Hulu, Peacock, Prime Video, and more, including free streamers like Plex, Tubi, and Amazon’s Freevee, as well as more niche services like Mubi and Shudder.
 The titles below were added to these services in the last month, and we aim to include a mix of streaming originals, new releases, older classics, and more.

 Best new streaming movies